 - walkabout CA (a presentation about a social justice issue that connects to the essay)

-Today, we will about induction and deduction, and how faulty reasoning can lead to all sorts of errors.
+Today, we will talk about induction and deduction, and how faulty reasoning can lead to all sorts of errors.
 Tonight, please read The Closing of The American Mind on page 325 of your text.
-Write a 1 page journal style response in which you agree or disagree with the writer’s reasoning.
+By Wednesday, you need to write a 1 page blog response in which you agree or disagree with the writer’s reasoning.
 If you see faulty induction or deduction in the article, please identify it!

 This will also help me identify the strengths of your writing.
 I will sit down with each of you this week to discuss your work